How to Handle Anxiety After A Miscarriage

-I’d been there before, and I never want to go back.
+I’d been in poor mental health before, and I never want to go back.
 In college and for a few years after, I had social anxiety and regular panic attacks.
 My panic attacks usually consisted of crying and hyperventilating, combined with numbness in my limbs, and an absolute feeling that I could not climb out of the hole I was in.

 My own emotions over my miscarriage include: Guilt (lots and lots of guilt), blame, grief, worry, fear, frustration, anger, powerlessness, apathy, numbness, and many, many more.